Toolbox

 const App = () => <UncontrolledInput placeholder="Enter text..." />;

-A higher-order component is an example of functional programming because they're functions that return other functions, which is an application of first-class functions.
+A higher-order component is an example of functional programming because it's a function that return other functions, which is an application of first-class functions.

 // HOC that adds loading functionality